 Debbie Stothard is an active promoter of human rights in Burma and the ASEAN region.
 During her 32-year career, she has worked as a journalist, community education consultant, governmental advisor, and trainer in Malaysia, Australia, and Thailand.
 In 1996, she founded the Alternative ASEAN Network on Burma (ALTSEAN-Burma) and was elected Secretary-General of the International Federation for Human Rights (FIDH) in 2013.
-Ms. Stothard has served as an instructor at multiple Global Raphael Lemkin Seminars, including the most recent in November of 2015.
+Ms. Stothard has served as an instructor at multiple Global Raphael Lemkin Seminars.

 Which long-term actions and/or policies do you feel are the most effective in the prevention of mass atrocities?

 Abandoning non-interference and sovereignty policies.
 Many states have used these policies as an excuse not to monitor situations or intervene diplomatically at the earliest stages of vulnerability.
 In the ASEAN region, states have clung to the principle of non-interference to the point of irresponsibility.
 Sovereignty is quite an important principle in international affairs.
 It’s one of the principles that is commonly referenced.
 But some states, more than others, have a better understanding that, when it comes to mass atrocities, you cannot use the principle of sovereignty and non-interference as an excuse not to act.
 When you talk about action, you’re talking about preventive action, not military intervention.

 These cases are not events that have occurred overnight.
 For example, in the Arakan/Rakhine State of Burma, we’ve been aware of the situation almost from the very beginning, just from by being involved in the Burma movement from 1988.
 We spoke about this.
 We tried to address it in how we did our activism, trying to be more inclusive.
 In the end, it was not a question of if, it became a question of when.